Dr Vily Papageorgiou

 Vily's research expertise and interests include:

-- Learning design; participatory approaches to design; learning by design
+- Learning design; participatory and interdisciplinary approaches to design; learning by design

 - Education futures